 People are always willing to help.
 It can be an excellent way to connect with people and see what events are going on also.

-Look for one-week deals on Airbnb or one month on Airbnb
+Look for Weekly or Monthly deals on Airbnb

 If you change the search setting to Airbnb to one week or one month, you’ll see a lot of the properties will have a discount.
-Property owners want long term stays in their Airbnbs.
+Property owners want long-term stays in their Airbnb.
 I’ve seen discounts as high as 70% if you choose to stay for a month in a lower season.

-Long term travel is cheaper per day than short term travel
+Long-term travel is cheaper per day than short-term

-If you have vacation time or can travel long term, try to aim for at least a week in one city.
-To get the benefits of traveling, it’s almost always better to stay long term.
-If you are only in a town for a couple of nights at a time, you’re probably going to be pay full price for hotels and eating out every meal.
-And always traveling around will cost a lot in transportation fees.
+If you have vacation time or can travel long-term, try to aim for at least a week in one city.
+To get the benefits of travelling, it’s almost always better to stay long-term.
+If you are only in a town for a couple of nights at a time, you’re probably going to be paying full price for hotels and eating out every meal.
+And always travelling around will cost a lot in transportation fees.